Combat Jackets

 Which combat jacket suits your playing style?

-- CQB and short games: Lightweight jackets offering good ventilation and maximum freedom of movement, with less emphasis on heavy protection
+- CQB and short games: Lightweight jackets with good ventilation and maximum freedom of movement, less emphasis on heavy protection

 - Outdoor day events: Durable fabrics that strike a balance between breathability and durability, suitable for changeable weather